damonkohler/sl4a/README.md

 ##Issues

 Issues have been migrated from Google Code.
-However, this probject is no longer under active development.
+However, this project is no longer under active development.
 Consider responding to and filing new issues against an active fork.

 ##Support